BenNeise/bennneise.github.io/_posts/2009-07-09-export-and-import-customization-profiles-using-powershell.markdown

 [Export and import customization profiles using Powershell | Arnim van Lieshout](http://www.van-lieshout.com/2009/07/export-and-import-customization-profiles-using-powershell/).

-It failed on a couple of customisations, but by addingÔÇª
+It failed on a couple of customisations, but by adding...

 `Write-Host "Exporting $($CustomizationProfile.Name)"`

-ÔÇªafter the ForEach loop started, it was easy to see that it was customisations with `/` and `*` characters that were causing the errors.
+...after the ForEach loop started, it was easy to see that it was customisations with `/` and `*` characters that were causing the errors.
 I fixed those manually, and it worked perfectly.